A guide to last non-direct click attribution models

 - Direct versus non-direct traffic

-- The positives of last non-direct click attribution
+- Pros of last non-direct click attribution

-- The negatives of last non-direct click attribution
+- Cons of last non-direct click attribution

 - When last non-direct click attribution should be used